igormironchik/md-pdf/README.md

 `Conan`, as there is no build possible on Windows platform with `Conan`.
 So be sure you installed `ImageMagick 6` and installation is available through the `PATH` environment, this should be enough to detect `ImageMagick`.
 Good luck.

+## On what platforms better use `Conan` to build `md-pdf`

+I don't suggest to use `Conan` on MacOS, there will be conflicts with `brew` and system libraries, as I suggest to use `Fontconfig` from system.
+There will be problems.
+Just use `brew` on MacOS to install dependencies.

+On Windows `Conan` is a fresh wind to build this project.

+On Linux you can use what you want, that is why this is my favorite OS.

 # Example